probinso/gumiho-network/README.md

 - `ae.py` is an autoencoder and data loading functions
 - `vae.py` is supporting abstractions to variational autoencoder
 - `gumiho.py` is a VAE network with support for multiple tails
-- `gumiho_descriminator.py` is the complete network
+- `gumiho_descriminator.py` contains a descriminating generator and the complete network

 All greek letters in the paper are used directly.
 I use the terms False Atypical Rate and True Atypical Rate instead of `FPR` and `TPR`